Paolo Virzì: Career

-Virzì's next project, the ensemble piece Tutta la vita davanti, is one of his most scathing and bitter films.
-In this grotesque comedy with its apocalyptic vision of the world of work, the real main issue of the movie set in a call center, is the theme of insecurity: in jobs, in love, in life.
-The cast sees Isabella Ragonese as the determined and plucky protagonist, Sabrina Ferilli (in an unusual role for her) and Micaela Ramazzotti.
-The film won a clutch of awards, including the Silver Ribbon and the Italian Globo d'oro for Best Film, the Ciak d'oro for Best Film and Best Director, as well as many prizes awarded to the actors of the movie: Sabrina Ferilli (Ciak d'oro, Silver Ribbon, Globo d'oro), Isabella Ragonese (Guglelmo Biraghi prize as Best Newcomer of the Year) and Micaela Ramazzotti (Kinèo Award for Best Actress in a Supporting Role).
+Virzì's next project, the ensemble piece Tutta la vita davanti, is a dark comedy with an apocalyptic vision of the world of work.
+It takes place in a call center, and discusses the theme of insecurity: in jobs, in love, in life.
+The cast sees Isabella Ragonese, Sabrina Ferilli and Micaela Ramazzotti.
+The film won several awards, including the Silver Ribbon and the Italian Globo d'oro for Best Film, the Ciak d'oro, for Best Film and Best Director.

 In October 2008, the Annecy Cinéma Italien awarded Paolo Virzì the Sergio Leone Award in recognition for his overall career achievement.
-In August of the same year, Virzi and his film crew returned to his hometown of Livorno to shoot L’uomo che aveva picchiato la testa, a documentary about local singer-songwriter Bobo Rondelli.
+In August of the same year, Virzi and his film crew returned to his hometown of Livorno to shoot L'uomo che aveva picchiato la testa, a documentary about local singer-songwriter Bobo Rondelli.
 The film was produced by Motorino Amaranto, the film production company Virzì founded in 2001.

 Again with production companies Motorino Amaranto and Indiana Production and once more in Livorno, in 2009 Virzì shot La prima cosa bella (The First Beautiful Thing), released in Italy on 15 January 2010.
 The film stars Micaela Ramazzotti, Valerio Mastandrea, Claudia Pandolfi and Stefania Sandrelli – the protagonist of films such as Bertolucci's The Conformist and Pietro Germi's Divorce, Italian Style.
 The film tells the story of the Michelucci family, from the 1970s to the present day: the central character is the stunningly beautiful Anna, the lively, frivolous and sometimes embarrassing mother of Bruno and Valeria.
-Everything begins in the summer of 1971, at the annual summer beauty pageant held at Livorno’s most popular bathing establishment.
+Everything begins in the summer of 1971, at the annual summer beauty pageant held at Livorno's most popular bathing establishment.
 Anna is unexpectedly crowned "Most Beautiful Mother", unwittingly stirring the violent jealousy of her husband.
 From then on chaos strikes the family and for Anna, Bruno and his sister Valeria, it is the start of an adventure that will end only thirty years later.
 Bruno ends up living in Milan after managing to escape from Livorno and his mother.
 He will return to his hometown at the end of the film to be at his mother's side during her last days.